A Classical Model Correspondence for G-symmetric Random Tensor Networks: Computing Entanglement Entropy with G-Symmetry

 In order to simplify this expression, we introduce a classical spin variable, $s_x$, where $s_x = +1$ to indicate the use of an identity and $s_x = -1$ to indicate the use of a swap operator.
 This representation forms the basis for our correspondence and leads us to consider $\overline{Z_1}$ as a partition function of spins $\{s_x\}$ such that

 and

-The trace in eq. (\ref{eq:10}) is over an expression which is a tensor product of terms acting on different parts of the Hilbert space describing two copies of an $N$-vertex PEPS.
+The trace in this equation is over an expression which is a tensor product of terms acting on different parts of the Hilbert spaces describing two copies of an $N$-vertex PEPS.
 The first part of the expression inside the trace consists of all maximally entangled density states describing internal lines in the network and acts trivially on the dangling indices.
-As for the swaps in the expression, $\F_A$ acts only on the dangling indices in the region $A$ and the remainder of the expression is either a swap or identity depending on the Ising variables describing each term.
-These swaps and identities act on physical and virtual spaces independently and thus can be considered as a tensor product of swaps/identities on each space.
+The swap $\F_A$ acts only on the physical indices of the region $A$ and the symmetric subspace projects acts non-trivially on only the virtual indices.
+The remainder of the expression is either a swap or identity depending on the spin variable.
+Each of these swaps act on physical and virtual spaces independently and thus can be considered as a tensor product of swaps on each space.